 Children under age 16 cannot apply for a passport by themselves.
 Both parents/guardians must appear in person with the child and provide consent, authorizing passport issuance to the child.
 If one parent/guardian is unable to appear in person, then the DS-11 passport application must be accompanied by a signed, notarized Form DS-3053: Statement of Consent (PDF 52 KB) from the non-applying parent/guardian – done within three months prior to the application.
 (Forms notarized overseas must be done at a U.S. Embassy or Consulate.)

 If the child only has one parent, the applying parent should submit evidence, such as a birth certificate or adoption decree listing only one parent, or a death certificate for the non-applying parent.
 Otherwise, evidence of sole authority to apply for the child must be submitted with the application in the form of an original version (not photocopy) of:

-- Court order granting sole legal custody to the applying parent (unless child’s travel is restricted by that order)
+- A court order granting sole legal custody to the applying parent (unless the child’s travel is restricted by that order).

-- Judicial declaration of incompetence of the non-applying parent
+- A judicial declaration of incompetence of the non-applying parent.

 Requesting an appointment

 Once you have all of the above, please request an appointment on-line.
 If the on-line system is unavailable, please request an appointment by writing to ACSAlgiers@state.gov.

 Once your application is complete and approved, your new passport will be printed in the United States and sent to the U.S. Embassy in Algiers.
 You should allow two to three weeks for your application to be processed, and you will receive an email when your passport is ready for pick-up.
 You may designate in writing to have someone pick up the passport on your behalf.